 Balinese wildlife is everywhere you go.
-One of our favourite places is the famous Monkey Forest, right in the heart of Ubud, in the village of Padangtegal.
+One of our favorite places is the famous Monkey Forest, right in the heart of Ubud, in the village of Padangtegal.

 The Monkey Forest was created under the concept of the Hindu philosophy of Tri Hita Karana.
-In this, “Tri” means three, “Hita” means happiness and “Karana” means cause.
-The main goal of this ideology is to maintain the balance in life.
+In this, “Tri” means three, “Hita” means happiness, and “Karana” means cause.
+The main goal of this ideology is to maintain a balance in life.

-This isn’t just another tourist attraction, but an important place for nature preservation, animal protection and significant for the spiritual and economic life of the community.
+This isn’t just another tourist attraction, but an essential place for nature preservation and animal protection, and significant for the spiritual and economic life of the community.

 Sometimes we heard people talking about being attacked by monkeys.
-But, all the time we spend there we never felt insecure.
-Be conscious about it, if you going to take cameras and other equipment make sure you secure them.
-The same for bags, we had ours always locked.
+But, all the time we spend there, we never felt insecure.
+Be conscious about it, if you are going to take cameras and other equipment, make sure you secure them.
+The same for bags; we had ours always locked.

-Be careful with food, actually, you don’t even need to bring food here.
-Monkeys are curious animals; if they see food, of course, they will be bothering you.
-One common sense thing, keep your distance and enjoy your time here.
+Be careful with food; actually, you don’t even need to bring food here.
+Monkeys are curious animals; if they see food, of course, they will bother you.
+One common-sense thing, keep your distance and enjoy your time here.